-We may tell you about a change by writing to you at your last known address, by advertisement in a newspaper, through our webpage or in other ways allowed by applicable laws or industry codes.
-Generally the following notice periods apply:
+We may tell you about a change by writing to you at your last known address or in other ways allowed by applicable laws or industry codes (e.g. in some cases by press advertisement).
+Changes to some government fees may be advertised by government rather than us.
+The following notice periods apply:

-As soon as reasonably possible which may be after the change is made Reducing your obligations (e.g. fees) or extending the time for payment.
-Reducing your credit limit At least same day notice Increasing an APR No notice if the government publishes the change Changes to government charges At least 30 days Any other change we make other than those changes that we expressly agree with you
+As soon as reasonably possible Reducing your obligations (e.g. fees) or extending the time for payment.
+Reducing your credit limit At least same day notice Increasing an APR At least 20 days Any other change we make other than those changes that we expressly agree with you